Why You Don’t Feel Like Yourself Anymore: A Guide To Identity Burnout

 The Exhaustion of Protecting Your Reputation

-Professionals in leadership, healthcare, ministry, and public roles often carry an invisible burden: protecting their reputation.
+Professionals in leadership, healthcare, ministry, and public roles often carry an invisible burden of protecting their reputation that can lead to a chronic stress response.

 This pressure can lead to: